Rochelle, Texas: Geography

-Climate
+Rochelle is located at 31°13′24″N 99°12′24″W. It is situated along U.S. Highway 190 in east central McCulloch County, approximately ten miles northeast of Brady.
 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Rochelle has a humid subtropical climate, abbreviated "Cfa" on climate maps.